miguelrodrigueztorrente/miguelrodrigueztorrente.github.io/projects/moonlighter.md

 # Introduction

-This is a panoramic drawing of the City of the Blessed Name, a level from the video game Blasphmeous II in the style of The Game Kitchen studio.
+This is a brief 2D animation based on the world of the Digital Sun Studio game, Moonlighter II.

 <div class="text-center p-4">
   <img width="1920px" class="img-fluid" src="https://i.imgur.com/tvuM241.png">